 Your assignments are:

-A) You will choose a book to read.
-Tell your teacher which book you have chosen.
-(Deadline: 31 Oct.).
-You will then read the book.
+A) You will choose two books to read.
+Tell your teacher which books you have chosen.
+(Deadline: 30 Oct.).
+You will then read the books.

-B) You will prepare a short presentation about it.
-You can also include your favourite quotes from the book and add some explanations.
-You can also try to convince the class that the book you have chosen should (not) be on the Reading List next year.
-(February)
+B) You will write a review about them.
+You can also include your favourite quotes from the books and add some explanations.
+In the final paragraph try to compare the two books you have read.
+You can also try to convince the reader that the books you have chosen should (not) be on the Reading List next year.
+(April)

 1. The Kite Runner is a novel by Khaled Hosseini.
 Published in 2003, it is Hosseini's first novel, and was adapted into a film of the same name in 2007.The Kite Runner tells the story of Amir, a young boy from Kabul, who befriends Hassan, the son of his father's servant.
 The story is set against a backdrop of tumultuous events, from the fall of Afghanistan's monarchy through the Soviet invasion, the mass exodus of refugees to Pakistan and the United States, and the rise of the Taliban regime.
 336 pages